catherineisonline/all-projects-directory/README.md

 ## A <a id="a"></a>
-- <a href="https://github.com/catherineisonline/tribute-page-freecodecamp">Ada Lovelace tribute page<a/> - a simple landing page with responsive design made with HTML, CSS & Vanilla JavaScript
+- [PUBLIC ARCHIVE] <a href="https://github.com/catherineisonline/tribute-page-freecodecamp">Ada Lovelace tribute page<a/> - a simple landing page with a responsive design made with HTML, CSS & Vanilla JavaScript
 - <a href="https://github.com/catherineisonline/advice-generator-app-frontendmentor">Advice generator<a/> -advice generator block made with HTML, CSS, Vanilla JavaScript & API
 - <a href="https://github.com/catherineisonline/article-preview-component-frontendmentor">Article preview<a/> - a simple article preview block made with HTML, CSS & Vanilla JavaScript